Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Waterfall at the Fairy Pools, Isle of Skye, Scotland

-The Fairy Pools are reached on foot via a gravel path – and the trail follows alongside the falls, making it relatively easy for visitors to enjoy the scenery (save for the pesky midges!).
+The Fairy Pools are reached on foot via a gravel path that follows alongside the falls, making it relatively easy to enjoy the scenery (save for the pesky midges!).

 Misty view of the Fairy Pools, Skye, Scotland

-The pools are frigid, yet swimming in the chilly waters remains one of the Things To Do Skye – so it is not uncommon to see brave souls heading in for a dip.
+The pools are frigid, yet swimming in the chilly waters is quite popular – so it’s common to see brave souls heading in for a dip.

 #9 Sip Whisky at a Local Skye Distillery